 - Batteries should be placed in a separate box

-- Let the security personnel know that you are carrying a drone with you
+- Let the security personnel know that you are in a situation in which you have to travel with a drone.

-The personnel are aware that they will rummage through your backpack again and then you will be asked to sign a document.
+The personnel is aware that they will rummage through your backpack again and then you will be asked to sign a document.
 And that’s it!

 On the flight deck